-- whether you are classed as "severely disabled".
+- whether you are classed within a protected group.

-The Council Tax Support scheme in Telford and Wrekin for working age customers who are not classed as "severely disabled" is broadly based on the former Council Tax Benefit scheme, but with the following important changes:
+The Council Tax Support scheme in Telford and Wrekin for working age customers who are not classed within a protected group is broadly based on the former Council Tax Benefit scheme, but with the following important changes:

 - anyone with savings or capital of more than £6,000 will not be entitled to claim support

 - any entitlement is reduced by 25%, so everyone will have to pay at least something towards their Council Tax bill